A-Led-Weather/API/README.md

 ## Installation

-In production environment, this project is hosted on a apache http webserver using a virtual host and htaccess redirection to index.php.
+In production environment, this project is hosted on an apache http webserver using a virtual host and htaccess redirection to index.php.
+But you can alternatively use php built-in server for a simple test and development context :

 - Clone the repository to your machine
-- Install PHP 8.2.1.
+- Install php 8.2.1.
 - Set the "cgi.fix_pathinfo" to 0 in your php.ini file to avoid route interpretation
 - Install dependencies using `composer install`
 - Install MariaDb